-- Optionally click the Change widget icon button and replace it with your own image.
-A file explorer window opens, allowing you to select a local image file to use as the widget icon.
+- Optionally, click the Change widget icon button and replace it with your own image.
+A file explorer window appears, allowing you to select a local image file to use as the widget icon.

-- Provide the Data Reviewer for Server SOE URL, and click Set.
+- Provide the Data Reviewer Server SOE URL, and click Set.

-- The Include filter by geography check box is selected by default in the widget.
+- The Include filter by geography check box is checked by default in the widget.